 But assuming you DON'T want your subject(s) to look uncomfortable in your photos, it's important that they actually feel comfortable.
 So how can this be achieved?

-1. Develop a relationship with who you're shooting.
+1. Develop a, actual relationship with who you're shooting.

 Whether it's a friend, family member or a client.
 I make an effort to develop a relationship with each and every couple before their wedding day and/or session to insure that they feel 100% comfortable with me by the time their wedding/session rolls around.
 I want each couple to feel like I'm their friend, not just a photographer.
 Developing relationships deepen trust, and the more that the person trusts you, the more comfortable they will feel!